 A security operations center, often referred to as a SOC, is a centralized headquarters—either a real, physical place or a virtual organization—for monitoring, detecting, and responding to security issues and incidents that a business may face.
 There are several models for implementing a SOC as part of a larger incident detection and response (IDR) program, including in-house models, co-managed models, and fully managed or outsourced models.

 You might think of a SOC like a stereotypical movie war room: a dark room filled with complex maps, fancy monitors, and analysts on headsets.
-However, most SOCs aren't really a physical presence or room; more accurately, they're a formally organized team that's dedicated to a specific set of security roles and responsibilities for detecting and validating threats within your environment.
+However, most SOCs aren't really a physical presence or room; more accurately, they're a formally organized team dedicated to a specific set of security roles for detecting and validating threats within a company or organization's environment.

-No matter a company's size or purpose, it’s valuable to have a dedicated organizational-level team whose job is to constantly monitor security operations and incidents and respond to any issues that may arise.
-The various responsibilities within a cybersecurity team can be extremely complex, and a SOC can not only serve as the tactical console to empower team members in performing their day-to-day tasks, but also as a strategic center to keep the team aware of bigger, longer-term security trends.
+A SOC does many security-related tasks, including continuously monitoring security operations and incidents and responding to issues that may arise.
+The various responsibilities within a cybersecurity team can be extremely complex, and a SOC not only serves as the tactical console to empower team members to perform their day-to-day tasks, but also as a strategic center to keep the team aware of bigger, longer-term security trends.

-A typical security operations center tracks any number of security alerts that an organization might encounter, including potential threat notifications via technologies and tools, as well as employees, partners, and external sources.
-From that point, the SOC then investigates and validates the reported threat to make sure it's not a false positive (i.e. a reported threat that's actually harmless).
+The SOC then typically investigates and validates the reported threat to ensure it's not a false positive (i.e. a reported threat that's actually harmless).
 If the security incident is deemed to be valid and requires a response, the SOC hands it over to the appropriate persons or teams for response and recovery.

-It takes a sophisticated combination of expertise, process, and organization to effectively run a SOC as part of an overall incident detection and response program.
+It takes a sophisticated combination of expertise, process, and organization to effectively run a SOC as part of an overall threat detection and response program.
 That's why every organization may not be able to support or resource a SOC in-house.
 Instead, many opt to have their SOC managed by an outside agency, known as Security Operations Center as a Service (SOCaaS).